Warning shots fired to turn monitors back from Crimea

 They had been turned back twice before, but this was the first time shots were fired.

-Ukraine's border guards said an unarmed observation plane took rifle fire flying 1,000 meters over the regional border.
+Ukraine's border guards said an unarmed observation plane took rifle fire flying 1,000 metres over the regional border.

 Hackers targeted Kiev's security council with a denial of service attack designed to cripple its computers, the council said.
 The national news agency was also hit.
 Russia used similar cyber tactics during its war against Georgia in 2008.